ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 ---------------------------------

- The f303-Universal Firmware has the ability to be used for several devices but only one can be enabled to use the single uart.
+ The f303-Universal Firmware has the ability to be used for several devices but only one can be enabled to use the single UART.
- Once uploaded the default device is set to GPS, to use another device such as Rangefinder the GPS has to be turned off and Rangefinder or other device enabled.
-To achieve this either use UAVCAN GUI or MissionPlanner SLCAN. (link here).
-Once connected set params i.e. for TFmini_S/Plus rangefinder you would set GPS_TYPE=0 and RNGFND1_TYPE=20, this allows the single serial port to connect to the rangefinder.
+ Once Firmware is uploaded the default device connected to the UART port is set to GPS, to use another device such as Rangefinder the
+ GPS has to be turned off and Rangefinder or other device enabled.
+To achieve this either use :ref:`UAVCAN GUI<common-uavcan-gui>` or :ref:`MissionPlanner SLCAN.<common-mp-slcan>` Once connected set params i.e. for TFmini_S/Plus rangefinder you would set GPS_TYPE=0 and RNGFND1_TYPE=20, this allows the single serial port to connect to the rangefinder.

   Options for serial devices are: